carlosas/phpat/README.md

 <h2></h2>

 **PHP Architecture Tester** is in a very early stage, contributions are welcome.
-Please take a look to the [Contribution docs](.github/CONTRIBUTING.md).
+Please have a look to the [Contribution docs](.github/CONTRIBUTING.md).